-Leading Georgia companies, sports teams condemn new state voting law
+Georgia sports teams and major companies such as Coca-Cola and Delta Air Lines condemn new state voting law

 “The entire rationale for this bill was based on a lie: that there was widespread voter fraud in Georgia in the 2020 elections.
 This is simply not true.
 Unfortunately, that excuse is being used in states across the nation that are attempting to pass similar legislation to restrict voting rights.”

-Bastian also said that Delta and other major Atlanta corporations worked with state elected officials from both sides of the aisle to remove some of the “most egregious measures” from an earlier draft of the bill and is working with lawmakers on legislation in the U.S. Congress on legislation that would expand voting rights.
+Bastian also said that Delta and other major Atlanta corporations worked with state elected officials from both sides of the aisle to remove some of the “most egregious measures” from an earlier draft of the bill and is working with lawmakers on legislation in Congress on legislation that would expand voting rights.

 James Quincey, the CEO of Coca-Cola, a Georgia corporate stalwart, said the legislation was “wrong” and “a step backward.”
 He said on CNBC: “Let me be crystal clear and unequivocal.
 This legislation is unacceptable.
 It is a step backward and it does not promote principles we have stood for in Georgia around broad access to voting, around voter convenience, about ensuring election integrity.”